Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 Again – Be Intentional!

 The point of all this is intentionality, even with rest.
 It’s that dynamic balance thing.
-I have subscribed to a new tool to help pull this, my dreams, visions, goals, tasks and even surprises into focus.
+I use a tool to help pull this, my dreams, visions, goals, tasks and even surprises into focus.

-It is, in fact called the Full Focus Planner.
+It is, in fact, called the Full Focus Planner.
 I have used, with success, a lot of planners and benefited from each.
-I cut my teeth on the Franklin-Covey system and still use Microsoft Outlook.
+I cut my teeth on the Franklin-Covey system and still use Microsoft Outlook for repetitive tasks.
 The Full Focus Planner pulls from several systems with its own very unique twist.

 Last, I want to give the underlying secret to it all.
 It is found in the Gospel of Matthew spoken by Jesus: “Come to Me, all you who labor and are heavy laden, and I will give you rest.”